• Skip to primary navigation

 Lemon - A great source of vitamin C, lemons can help boost the immune system.

 Fresh Ginger - Ginger has powerful anti-inflammatory and antioxidant properties.
-It also helps soothe nausea and digestion.
+It can also help soothe nausea and digestion.
 I love the spice the ginger juice brings to these shots.

 Cayenne - It doesn’t only add a delicious spice to food, ground cayenne pepper contains antioxidants like vitamin A, C and E.

 TIP!
-For added sweetness to this lemon ginger cayenne shot recipe, you can add coconut water or even honey/maple syrup.
+For added sweetness to this lemon ginger cayenne shot recipe, you can add coconut water, honey, maple syrup or even orange juice.
 The honey will keep the recipe as a wellness shot, and the coconut water makes it more of a drink.

 How to Make a Lemon Ginger Cayenne Shot